 On April 9, 2021, Prince Philip died “of old age” at Windsor Castle, just two months short of his 100th birthday.
 Philip was the longest-serving royal consort in history.
 His funeral was held in St. George’s Chapel at Windsor Castle on April 17th, 2021.
 However, due to COVID-19 restrictions, only 30 people attended the service.

-More recently, a thanksgiving service for the life of Prince Philip was held at Westminster Abbey in March 2022.
+A thanksgiving service for the life of Prince Philip was held at Westminster Abbey in March 2022.
 Many members of the royal family chose to forgo the usual all-black dress code and instead chose to wear Prince Philip’s favorite color: Edinburgh Green.

 In a statement posted to the Royal Family’s Instagram, Princess Anne shared a message about her father, Prince Philip: